This whole thing is about having a blast. The Atlanta Grand Prix, entirely, is designed around a love of our ATL and runner community.

 We will also present two Big Ol’ Trophies for Masters Men’s and Women’s!

 We will also be raffling and giving away prizes for each course!
-At the close of every course, we will be giving away a pair of Hoka shoes!
-And goodies from our other sponsors will be raffled and given away in a similar fashion.
+At the close of every course, we will be giving away a good from our sponsors.
 Now, the criteria to enter a raffle may become more competitive along the way.
 We’ll be creating fun ways to get our AGP community thinking and having a good time out there.

 Results and the Leader Board can be found at atlantagrandprix.run